Design Museum Academy Adult workshop

 What to expect

-In this hands-on workshop, study Wes Anderson's work directly from pieces displayed on our major exhibition Wes Anderson: The Archives to develop layered compositions, cinematic framing, and playful spatial illusions inspired by the the director's unique visual language.
+In this hands-on workshop, study Wes Anderson's work directly from pieces displayed on our major exhibition Wes Anderson: The Archives to develop layered compositions, cinematic framing, and playful spatial illusions inspired by the director's unique visual language.

-Participants will work on sketches to uncover the methods behind the director’s distinctive image-making.
+After an inspiring visit to the exhibition, participants will work on sketches to uncover the methods behind the director’s distinctive image-making.
 Through guided exercises, you’ll experiment with scale, layering, and framing, creating compositions that play with perspective, contrast, and theatricality.

 You’ll explore toy-theatre-style collages, cross-section 'dollhouse' views, and storyboard techniques that move between sweeping overviews and intimate details.